-Case referrals may result in the development of a disciplinary file in the name of the respondent.
-The file will be voided if the student is found not in violation of the code.
-Voided files will be so marked, will not be kept with active disciplinary records and will not constitute disciplinary records.
-Voided files will normally be destroyed after five years.
-The files of students found responsible for any charges against them will normally be retained as a disciplinary record for at least five years from the date Student Conduct and Conflict Resolution issues a letter stating the sanctions.
-Evidence in the form of audio or video record, SMS or text messages, written proof or other material in physical or electronic form collected by SCCR will be archived in the student files.
+Case/Incident referrals may result in the development of a disciplinary record in the name of the respondent that will be retained in the Student Infraction Management System.
+The file will be marked not responsible if the student is found not in violation of the code.
+The disciplinary record of student/s found responsible for any charges against them will normally be retained for at least five years from the date a decision letter is issued stating the sanctions.
+Evidence in the form of audio or video record, SMS or text messages, written proof or other material in physical or electronic form collected by SCCR will be archived.